reserve officers' training corps (rotc)

 - Basic Course, usually attended by freshmen and sophomores;

-- Advanced Course for juniors and seniors, including attendance at the Leader Development and Assessment Course (LDAC); and a Military History course for which credit is granted by course work in an approved BC history or political science course.
+- Advanced Course for juniors and seniors, including attendance at Advanced Camp (AC) and a Military History course for which credit is granted by course work in an approved BC history or political science course.

 ROTC at BC includes the following:

-- Military Leadership classes, which meet one to three hours each week
+- Military Leadership classes meet one to three hours each week;

-- Leadership Labs (24 hours per semester of practical exercises focusing on basic military skills), conducted weekly
+- Leadership labs (24 hours per semester of practical exercises focusing on basic military skills) are conducted once a week from 06:00-07:15;

-- Cadets participate and lead Color Guards and optional Drill, Running, Ranger Challenge, and Recon Challenge Teams
+- Cadets participate and lead Color Guards and optional Drill, Ranger Challenge teams.

-Any BC sophomore, junior, or graduate student may join by attending the Leader's Training Course (LTC) at Fort Knox, Kentucky, where they will earn constructive credit for the Basic Course.
-For more information, see the curriculum.
+Any BC student who has completed two years of course-work may join by attending the Basic Camp at Fort Knox, Kentucky, where they will earn constructive credit for the Basic course.
+For more information see the curriculum.